An official website of the United States government

 Actions Based on Off-Base Drinking Water Sampling Results

-The preliminary results from off-base drinking water sampling are expected approximately 30 - 60 days after collecting the samples.
+The preliminary results from off-base drinking water sampling are expected approximately 30 days after collecting the samples.
 The Navy provides notification to property owners and tenants of their drinking water results and any follow-up actions, if needed.
-The Navy does its best to keep the testing results and property information confidential to the extent permitted by law.
-The Navy will provide bottled water for drinking and cooking to any property in the sampling area with a drinking water well that contains PFOA and/or PFOS above 70 ppt and does not have an alternate drinking water source available.
-The Navy will continue to provide bottled water until a permanent solution is implemented.
+The Navy will do its best to keep the testing results and property information confidential to the extent permitted by law.

-NWS Earle Off-base Drinking Water Sampling Results
+2016 Off-Base Drinking Water Sampling

 Table 1.
-Off-Base Drinking Water Well Sampling Results Summary as of July 7, 2023
+Off-Base Drinking Water Well Sampling Results Summary as of September 15, 2023

 Sampling Area Number of Wells Sampled Number of Wells with No Detections of PFOA or PFOS Number of Wells with Detections of PFOA and/or PFOS Below 70 ppt Number of Wells with Detections of PFOA and/or PFOS Above 70 ppt